-The Department’s Public Safety officers perform accident, crime, and loss prevention functions which include identifying vulnerability to crime, fire, and accidents, and designing and implementing programs to reduce such incidents.
-They also educate the University staff on how to create and maintain a safer and more secure academic and residential environment.
-All Missouri State University Public Safety Officers have the authority necessary to request identification of University members; enforce Missouri State policies, rules, regulations, and codes; and report any alleged irregularities.
+The Department’s Campus Safety Specialists perform accident, crime, and loss prevention functions which include identifying vulnerability to crime, fire, and accidents, and designing and implementing programs to reduce such incidents.
+They also educate the university staff on how to create and maintain a safer and more secure academic and residential environment.
+All Missouri State University Campus Safety Specialists have the authority necessary to request identification of university members; enforce Missouri State policies, rules, regulations, and codes; and report any alleged irregularities.

 Any individual on the Missouri State University campus who is a victim of or observes any criminal activity should report the incident immediately to 417-836-5509 or to 911.
 Persons reporting criminal incidents should provide as much information as available.
 If possible, this should include the location, nature of injuries, the description of possible criminals, and briefly what happened.
 Springfield Police officers will respond to protect the victims, investigate the incident, and make arrests when necessary.

-It is a policy of the University to regularly monitor, through the Springfield Police Department, criminal activity at off-campus locations of recognized student organizations.
-Reports that include such activity are obtained on a regular basis from the Police Department by the Office of Safety and Transportation.
-The Department of Safety and Transportation will give timely notice to the University community on certain crimes that constitute a serious or continuing threat to members of the University community.
+It is a policy of the university to regularly monitor, through the Springfield Police Department, criminal activity at off-campus locations of recognized student organizations.
+Reports that include such activity are obtained on a regular basis from the Police Department by the Office of University Safety.
+The Department of University Safety will give timely notice to the university community on certain crimes that constitute a serious or continuing threat to members of the university community.

 Standard of conduct